An Affiliate of the New York Eye and Ear Infirmary of Mount Sinai

 - Right to Revoke Authorization: If you execute any authorization(s) for the use and disclosure of your PHI, you have the right to revoke such authorization(s), except to the extent that action has already been taken in reliance on such authorization.

-HOW WE MAY USE AND DISCLOSE HEALTH INFORMATION ABOUT YOU WITHOUT YOUR AUTHORIZATION:
+HOW WE MAY USE AND DISCLOSE YOUR PROTECTED HEALTH INFORMATION WITHOUT YOUR AUTHORIZATION:

-The following categories describe different ways that we use and disclose your PHI without your authorization.
-For each category of such uses or disclosures we will explain what we mean and try to give some examples.
-Not every use or disclosure in a category will be listed.
+The following categories describe different ways that we may use and disclose your PHI without your authorization.

-- For Treatment: We may use your PHI to provide you with health care treatment of services.
-We may disclose your PHI to provide you with health care treatment or services.
+- For Treatment: We may use your PHI to provide you with health care treatment or services.
 We may disclose your PHI to doctors, nurses, technicians, health students, or other personnel who are involved in taking care of you.
-They may work at our surgery center, at the hospital if you are hospitalized under our supervision, or at a doctor's office, lab, pharmacy, or other health care provider to whom we may refer you for consultation, to take x-rays, to perform lab tests, to have prescriptions filled, or for other treatment purposes.
 For example, a doctor treating you for a broken leg may need to know if you have diabetes because diabetes may slow the healing process.
-In addition, the doctor may need to tell the dietitian at the hospital if you have diabetes so that we can arrange for appropriate meals.
-We may also disclose your PHI to an entity assisting in a disaster relief effort so that your family can be notified about your condition, status and location.

 - For Payment: We may use and disclose your PHI so that the treatment and services you receive from us may be billed to and payment collected from you, an insurance company, or a third party.
 For example, we may need to give your health plan information about your visit to our surgery center so your health plan will pay us or reimburse you for the visit.
 We may also tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.